Margarita Salas: Early life and career

 Margarita Salas Falgueras was born on 30 November 1938 in Canero, a parish of Valdés, Asturias, Spain.
 She was the daughter of José Salas Martínez (1905–1962), a psychiatric doctor who influenced her, encouraging her interest in science, and Margarita Falgueras Gatell (1912/1913-2014), a teacher.

 She had two brothers who were also scientists: José Salas Falgueras (1937–2008) and María Luisa "Marisa" Salas Falgueras.

-At the age of sixteen she went to Madrid to carry out the Chemistry and Medicine entrance tests.She entered the faculty of Chemistry and in the summer of 1958 met Severo Ochoa, who had influence on her career and oriented her towards biochemistry.
+At the age of sixteen she went to Madrid to carry out the Chemistry and Medicine entrance tests.
+She entered the faculty of Chemistry and in the summer of 1958 met Severo Ochoa, who had influence on her career and oriented her towards biochemistry.
 She graduated from the Complutense University of Madrid with a B.A. in chemistry and obtained a PhD degree in 1963, with Alberto Sols (of the Spanish National Research Council) as doctoral supervisor.

 After finishing their thesis, in August 1964, she travelled to the United States with her husband, Eladio Viñuela, whom she married in 1963, to work with Severo Ochoa.
 On their return to Spain, Salas and her husband established a laboratory to research molecular biology at the Center for Biological Research in Madrid.
 Viñuela began a different field of research in 1970, studying the African plague virus, so that Salas would be recognised on her own merits.
 Salas was a professor of molecular genetics at the Complutense University Faculty of Chemistry from 1968 to 1992.
 She was also a professor of research at the Severo Ochoa Center for Molecular Biology in Madrid from 1974, and its director from 1992 until January 1994.

 She was president of the Spanish Society of Biochemistry (SEBBM) from 1988 until 1992.
 She then served as the director of the Foundation for Biomedical Research at the Gregorio Marañón Hospital (2001–2004), and of the Institute of Spain (1995–2003).
 She was responsible for promoting Spanish research in the fields of biochemistry and molecular biology.
 She was an honorary professor at the Spanish National Research Council (CSIC) in the field of biotechnology.

 On November 7, 2019, she died of a cardiac arrest after a complication of a digestive ailment from which she was to be operated.

 Scientific career

 Salas was the first scientific woman elected in the Royal Spanish Academy.
 She was appointed on 20 December 2001, and took up her seat on 4 June 2003.
-On 11 July 2008, Salas was raised into the Spanish nobility by King Juan Carlos I with the hereditary title of Marquesa de Canero.
+On 11 July 2008, Salas was raised into the Spanish nobility by King Juan Carlos I with the hereditary title of Marchioness of Canero.
 She supervised more than 40 doctoral students and published over 200 scientific articles.